mia215/symmetric-sor-/README.md

 # symmetric-sor-
-there are two approach applied, i.e. component form and matrix form
+there are two approaches applied, i.e. component form and matrix form